elithepooh/EventSystem/README.md

 # Event System for a 2D Game Engine in C++11

-A basic data-oriented event system.
+This is a basic data-oriented event system.
 The focus is on making the addition of new event types and listeners as simple as possible.
-The dipatcher has functionality for processing the events of only a particular type.
+The dispatcher has functionality for processing the events of only a particular type.

 ## Overview